Annette Roozen

-Annette Roozen (born 11 March 1976) is a Dutch paraplegic track and field athlete.
+Annette Roozen (born 11 March 1976) is a Dutch Paralympic track and field athlete.

 When Roozen was sixteen years old, her right leg had to be amputated due to osteosarcoma.
 Five years later, in 1997, she attended a local sports day for prosthesis users where her interest in athletics was born.
 Her first international title came in 2003 when she won the 100 metres sprint at the European Championships in Assen in a time of 18.11 seconds, at that time a new European record.
 That same day she also participated at the long jump, winning the bronze medal with a leap of 2.95 metres.
 A month later, she won two gold medals at the Open German Championships in Wattenscheid.
 She broke the world records in both disciplines: 17.85 seconds over 100 metres and 3.19 metres in the long jump.
 On 31 May 2004 she broke the World record over 100 metres again, this time during the FBK-Games in Hengelo with a time of 17.20 seconds.
 She represented the Netherlands at the 2004 Summer Paralympics in Athens, not in the 100 metres, but only in the long jump.
 She jumped a personal best of 3.33 metres, but eventually finished in fifth position, without winning a medal.

 In Lelystad, she took part in the 2005 Dutch National Championships for Parathletes, where she won her first national titles, coming first in both the 100 metres and the long jump.
 A day later, she improved her personal best and national record at the long jump to 3.55 metres during the FBK-Games of that year.
 She successfully defended her national titles in both disciplines and at the Paralympic Challenge in Duderstadt on 20 May 2006 she ran a new world record over 100 metres in 16.90 seconds.
 In Leverkusen on 25 August 2006 she broke the European record in the long jump with 3.61 metres.
 Back in her home country in Assen, they organized the 2006 World Championships and Roozen became double World Champion.
 She won the 100 metres in 16.96 seconds and made a distance of 3.49 metres in the long jump.